|

 CCDStack to calibrate,

-register, normalize, data reject, combining the sub exposures
+register, normalize, data reject and combine the sub exposures.

 -